SuperShur1k/TroodProjectManagement/README.md

 ---

-## 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

----

 ## 📞 Contact
-For any issues or feature requests, please open an issue on GitHub or contact the maintainer.
+For any issues or feature requests, please open an issue on GitHub.